FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/base.rst

 Collision strategy
 +++++++++++++++++++++

+FT_Guard command is used to realize collision detection based on force sensor.
+The previous collision strategies were "collision stop", "collision pause" and "moving on".
+In order to avoid the extrusion force between robot and object after collision, the strategies of "Gravitational moment mode", "Vibration response mode" and "Collision rebound mode" are added.

+When triggered, all three strategies will switch from automatic mode or manual mode to drag mode, and then switch to manual mode.
+Among them, the Gravitational moment mode will be far away from the collision point according to the magnitude and direction of the collision force; The Vibration response mode will return to the collision position after being far away from the collision point; The collision rebound mode will accelerate away from the collision point according to the set parameters.

 Gravitational moment mode
 *****************************

 The Gravitational moment mode in collision strategy is set as follows.

-**Step1**:Click "Collision Level" under the menu bar of "Initial - Base - Joint" to enter the corresponding interface.
+**Step1**:Click "Collision Level" under the menu bar of "Initial" -> "Base" -> "Joint" to enter the corresponding interface.

 **Step2**:In the column of "Collision Strategy", click the drop-down box to select " Gravitational moment mode ", and the interface is shown below; Then, click the "Apply" button to enable the function.